FaridSandoval/ecobot-system/README.md

     *This script loads the `best.pt` model and processes a test image to simulate a sensor event.*

 ## Featured Notebooks/Analysis/Deliverables
-* [cite_start][Training Experiment - YOLOv8](notebooks/Yolov8.ipynb): Notebook used for training and fine-tuning the model, including hyperparameter setup.
+* [Training Experiment - YOLOv8](notebooks/Yolov8.ipynb): Notebook used for training and fine-tuning the model, including hyperparameter setup.
 * [Inference Script](src/inference.py): Production source code for deployment on Raspberry Pi.
 * [Metrics Report](results/): Performance charts and confusion matrices.